 5) From the symplectic perspective, one can consider the Orlov spectrum as a new invariant of a Fukaya category.
 Here we see that the correlation with monodromy theory is once again manifest by connecting generation time to braid group actions.
 An upper bound, comes from a more well known construction and occurs as follows: \begin{proposition} Let $S_1,\ldots, S_n$ be spherical objects in the homotopy category, $\mathcal T$, of a triangulated cohomologically-finite $A_\infty$-category and assume we have $\emph{HH}^0(\mathcal T) = k$.
 Suppose there exists a relation among the corresponding spherical twists:

 with $1 \leq a_i \leq n$.
 Then $S_1 \oplus \cdots \oplus S_n$ strongly generates $\mathcal T$ with generation time at most $r-1$. \end{proposition} Using a combination of braid relations and geometry, it is also possible to obtain lower bounds on generation time as in the following theorem: \begin{theorem} The ultimate dimension of the derived Fukaya category of a symplectic surface of genus $g$ is at least $4g$. \end{theorem} For the elliptic curve we calculate the Orlov spectrum in its entirety.
-This result was also attained independently by Orlov (unpublished). \begin{theorem} The Orlov spectrum of the bounded derived category of coherent sheaves on an elliptic curve is $\{ 1,2,3,4 \}$. \end{theorem} We expect derived Fukaya categories of symplectic surfaces to have no gaps, as is the case for a Riemann surface of genus one via homological mirror symmetry.
-However, we suspect that there exist symplectic manifolds of real dimension four whose derived Fukaya categories have Orlov spectra with large gaps.
-This indicates that gaps of the Orlov spectrum of the derived Fukaya category is a nontrivial invariant of the symplectic motive.
+This result was also attained independently in unpublished work of Orlov. \begin{theorem} The Orlov spectrum of the bounded derived category of coherent sheaves on an elliptic curve is $\{ 1,2,3,4 \}$. \end{theorem} We expect derived Fukaya categories of symplectic surfaces to have no gaps, as is the case for a Riemann surface of genus one via homological mirror symmetry.
+However, we suspect that there exists symplectic manifolds of real dimension four with large gaps, indicating that gaps of the Orlov spectrum of the derived Fukaya category is a nontrivial invariant of the symplectic motive.